bolt/docs/docs/howto/troubleshooting-outside-webroot.md

         └── index.php
 ```

+<p class="note"><strong>Note:</strong> If you extract the <code>.zip</code>
+manually, in order to upload via (S)FTP, make sure you've completed the last
+step of the installation: Renaming the dist files, so Bolt can use them.
+See
+the section on renaming files on the page <a
+href="../installation/manual-download-and-extraction">Manual download and
+extraction</a>.</p>

-Note: This version of Bolt is provided as a fallback for users who have no
+<p class="note"><strong>Note:</strong> This version of Bolt is provided as a
-control over their web server setup.
-If at all possible, we strongly recommend
+fallback for users who have no control over their web server setup.
+If at all
-to use the 'regular' version, with all code outside of the web root.
+possible, we strongly recommend to use the 'regular' version, with all code
+outside of the web root.</p>

 Option 3: Create a symlink to the `public` folder
 -------------------------------------------------